brownm71/SeniorDesign/docs/ProjectReport.md

 Decided to change how we calculate confidence, instead relying on a process of treating points as vectors and calculating the angle between them to determine similarity.
 Process: If two points are similar (angle is greater than or equal to 0.5), we increase the confidence by 1 + (Similarity in the average).
 If the points are non-similar, we multiply the average by the similarity.
 This results in more fluctuation in confidence and will prevent our model from stagnating in a low confidence state.

+#### Note:
-    Somehow include term that factors in “momentum” into our point calculations (Gradient Descent with Momentum) Next week:
+Somehow include term that factors in “momentum” into our point calculations (Gradient Descent with Momentum)

+#### Next week:
 For the increase in confidence, take the higher confidence and add to it the remaining difference to 1, times the other confidence times the similarity
 Add some form of number of points weighting to the scaling of the confidences

 ### Week 8